 In-Home Sticky Notes

 Sometimes the biggest sources of frustration for seniors comes from forgetting the littlest of things.
 This is particularly true in the early stages of Alzheimer's and dementia.
-Not remembering how to use a television remote or the phone number of a family member can all be very frustrating for any senior.
+Not remembering how to use a television remote or the phone number of a family member can be very frustrating for any senior.
 This is why home sticky notes are so helpful.

-These little notes can remind any senior of what they need to do during the day and where their everyday items are.
+These notes can remind any senior of what they need to do during the day and where their everyday items are.
 These sticky notes can include reminders such as:

 - When to return a library book